taidan19/java-servlet-tutorial/README.md

-## Java Servlet Example
+## Java Servlet 3.0 Tutorial

-This project contains examples on how to use Java Servlets.
-The repository is broken up into different branches - each branch demonstrates a different feature.
+This project contains examples of Servlet 3.0 specific features.

-The project also contains configuration files for both Maven and Gradle, so you can use whichever build tool you'd prefer.
+The project can be built with either Maven or Gradle, so you can use whichever build tool you'd prefer.

-All of the branches are configured to be run in an embedded Jetty Server.
+The code is configured to be run in an embedded Jetty Server.
 In Maven, you can launch it by running 'mvn jetty:run', and in Gradle by running 'gradle appRun'.
 The server will launch on `localhost:8080`.